Laser Books

 Laser Books was a line of 58 paperback (SF) novels published from 1975 to 1977 by Canadian romance powerhouse Harlequin Books.
 Laser published three titles per month, available by subscription as well as in stores.
-The books were limited to 50,000-60,000 words.
+The books were limited to 50,000–60,000 words.
 They were numbered as a series, though each was a standalone novel.
-All the covers were painted by Hugo Award winning artist Kelly Freas.
+All of the covers were painted by artist Kelly Freas, who won the Hugo Award for Best Professional Artist many times for other work.